 10 years ago WiFi was virtually unheard of.

 It’s in the home, in the workplace and even in the street.

-It’s in Internet connections, in video game consoles like the Nintendo Wii, the Playstation 3, the Xbox360, in PDAs, in mobile phones, and in a whole host of other types of consumer electronics.
+It’s in Internet connections, in video game consoles like the Nintendo Wii, the Playstation 4, the Microsoft Xbox, in PDAs, in smart phones, and in a whole host of other types of consumer electronics.